rishabh-soni/Online_Resource_Sharing_Platform/README.md

 * Run the command **python manage.py makemigrations**
 * Run the command **python manage.py migrate**
 * Run the command **python manage.py runserver** and browse the corresponding URL provided.
+* Create a user in MySQL workbench with the name **DBadmin** and leave the password field blank.